MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cimage-class.md

  If the application is compiled for use with operating systems before Windows 2000 or Windows 98, this method will always return 0, even on newer operating systems.

- See [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.

 ##  <a name="cimage__load"></a>  CImage::Load
  Loads an image.